Cryptic2/Cryptic2/README.md

  🌱 I’m currently learning **React, Python, C**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **In Space Invaders, a glitch made the aliens speed up when you shot them, and gamers loved the unexpected challenge, so it became a feature.**

  </div>